RickyAll91/RickyAll91/README.md

 - 👀 I’m interested in science, tech and everything IT related.
 - 🌱 I’m currently learning the .NET enviroment, in particular C#, HTML, CSS, JavaScript applied to the .NET enviroment.
 - 💞️ I’m looking to collaborate on everything!
 I'm a newbie and i'm moving my first baby steps into software and web developing, so maybe you'll see small little project I'll use as a proof of concept.
 Every feedback is welcome.
-- 📫 How to reach me...
-For now I'd prefer to have my personal contacs be private.

 <!---
 RickyAll91/RickyAll91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.